ethereumgeek/simple_drizzle/README.md

 npm run start
 ```

 The app should still work on your local machine after this.
-It it supposed to now work with Coinbase Wallet, let's see:
+It's supposed to now work with Coinbase Wallet, let's see:

 ```
 npm run build